-He also assists developers in addressing specific growth management and sustainability initiatives involving issues such as impact fees, adequate public facilities, growth phasing, transfer development rights, design review, form-based codes, preservation of community character, and urban growth boundaries.
+He also assists developers in addressing local government growth management and sustainability initiatives involving issues such as impact fees, adequate public facilities, growth phasing, inclusionary zoning (IZ), transfer development rights (TDR), design review, form-based codes, preservation of community character, and urban growth boundaries.
 Brian structures public/private partnerships with state and local governments on behalf of landowner and developer clients and is experienced in utilizing development agreements and public financing mechanisms, such as special assessment districts (SADs) and tax increment financing (TIF) to achieve economic development objectives.

-Brian has extensive experience in state and federal trial and appellate courts in real estate and land use litigation, including the takings issue, First Amendment issues involving sign regulations, impact fees, vested rights, mechanics liens, appeals of denials of variances and special permits, EPA enforcement actions, and violations of Section 1983 of the Civil Rights Act.
+Brian has extensive experience in state and federal trial and appellate courts in real estate and land use litigation, including the takings issue, First Amendment issues involving sign regulations, impact fees, vested rights, appeals of denials of variances and special permits, EPA enforcement actions, and violations of Section 1983 of the Civil Rights Act.
 He also handles condemnation matters for landowners and developers.
 He formerly served as special assistant attorney general for eminent domain actions brought by the Illinois departments of transportation and conservation.

 As a real estate practitioner and author of various publications on real estate development, Brian has been active in teaching students in graduate business, real estate, and planning programs.
-He has taught the Real Estate Development course at the Columbia Business School, Milstein Center for Real Estate and is an instructor in the Ventures Course at the MIT Real Estate Center for sessions on negotiating development agreements.
-He has also been an adjunct professor of land use law at the Fordham University Real Estate Institute at Lincoln Center.
+He has taught the Real Estate Development course at the Columbia Business School, Milstein Center for Real Estate and a course on Land Use Law at the Fordham University Real Estate Institute at Lincoln Center.
 He recently taught a course on “Entitlements for Redevelopment,” offered in the Masters in Real Estate and Masters in Urban Planning programs at Georgetown University.
-Brian also has served as a lecturer at the Harvard Graduate School of Design, with an appointment at the Kennedy School of Government, teaching courses on land use and environmental law and public/private partnerships.
+Brian also has served as a lecturer at the Harvard Graduate School of Design (GSD), with an appointment at the Kennedy School of Government, teaching courses on land use and environmental law, and on public/private partnerships.

 - Boston College Law School (J.D., 1979)